StefanRickli/file_to_qrcode/README.md

 - Add source code of encoder (and decoder?) to the first PDF page
 - Use alternative way to refer to a unique commit on first page

-## encode_to_qrcode.py
+## backup_to_qrcode.py
-- In: A file needs to be present in the folder `encode/in/`.
+- In: A file needs to be present in the folder `backup/in/`.
 The algorigthm will choose the file with the latest date modified.
-- Out: A series of datamatrix PNG files `encode/out/*.png`, containing the text of the input file.
+- Out: A series of QR code PNG files `backup/out/*.png`, containing the text of the input file.

-## decode_from_qrcode.py
+## restore_from_scan.py
-- In: A text file of the form `decode/in/*.txt`, containing the scanned (with help of a 2D barcode scanner) text of all datamatrix fields.
+- In: A text file of the form `restore/in/*.txt`, containing the scanned (with help of a 2D barcode scanner) text of all QR codes.
 The user need not take care of the order in which he scans the fields.
 Scanning a field twice also has no adverse affects.
-- Out: A file `decode/out/*` with the content of the original file.
+- Out: A file in `restore/out/` with the content of the original file.

 ## Example output
 ### First page